East-West Center Graduate Degree Fellowship

 Beyond the monetary benefits, the fellowship includes mandatory participation in the Center's leadership and community engagement programs.
 These activities are integral to the experience, fostering the cross-cultural skills and regional network that define this popular scholarship program.

-To be eligible for these prestigious scholarships, Pakistani applicants must hold a four-year bachelor’s degree or its equivalent from an accredited institution, typically with a strong academic record.
-Proficiency in English is mandatory, demonstrated through standardized tests like TOEFL or IELTS.
-Crucially, applicants must have already applied for admission to a graduate degree program at the University of Hawai'i at Mānoa for the fellowship year.
+Pakistani applicants must hold a four-year bachelor’s degree or its equivalent from an accredited institution, typically with a strong academic record.
+Proficiency in English is mandatory, demonstrated through TOEFL or IELTS scores meeting the University of Hawai'i's graduate admission standards.
+Crucially, applicants must show a clear commitment to the Asia-Pacific region through their academic focus, professional goals, or prior experience.
+All candidates must apply and gain admission to a graduate degree program at UH Mānoa before the fellowship can be awarded.

-Strategic Application Process and Deadlines
+Strategic Application Timeline and Process

 Overview – Study in the USA with the East-West Center Fellowship